junxit/us-congress-bills-116/metadata.md

 - 2019-06-05 — Placed on the Union Calendar, Calendar No. 78.
 - 2019-06-05 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 116-104, Part I.
 - 2019-06-05 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 116-104, Part I.
+- 2019-09-25 — Considered under suspension of the rules. (consideration: CR H7962-7974)
+- 2019-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1595.
+- 2019-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-09-25 — Mr. Perlmutter moved to suspend the rules and pass the bill, as amended.
+- 2019-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 321 - 103 (Roll no. 544). (text: CR H7962-7964)
+- 2019-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 321 - 103 (Roll no. 544).(text: CR H7962-7964)